-The Sulcata Tortoise, found in the Sahara Desert, is the largest tortoise in the world.
+The Sulcata Tortoise, found in the Sahara Desert, is one of the largest tortoise species in the world.

 This giant tortoise can reach a whopping 30 inches in length and weigh over 100 pounds.
 Do not let their large size intimidate you, they still make a great beginner tortoise, just as long as they are not handled frequently!